-Year 10 and Year 11 offers a time for students to study those subjects they wish to choose.
-The school offers a choice of 3 Option subjects and for some students the possibility of a fourth option.
+Year 10 and Year 11 offers an opportunity for students to study those subjects they wish to choose.
+The school offers a choice of three option subjects and for some students the possibility of a fourth option.
 We endeavour to create a timetable that allows most students to have their preferred choice of subjects, however this is not always possible for everyone.
 There are financial constraints regarding the number of classes we can afford to deliver and where too few students choose a subject, it may not be viable to run.
 If this is the case we will meet with students to look at alternative options.

-Over the last few weeks students’ have received information regarding careers and the options available to them through assemblies, careers advice, mentoring sessions and with subject staff at the Year 9 Parents Evening.
+Over the last few weeks students have received information regarding careers and the options available to them through assemblies, careers advice, mentoring sessions and with subject staff at the Year 9 Parents Evening.
 We believe it is essential that students identify subjects that they are both passionate about and competent in.
-Additionally, when deciding their 3 options students should give consideration to how their GCSE choices will lead to a future pathway at A Level, Level 3 BTECs or an Apprenticeship.
+Additionally, when deciding their three options students should give consideration to how their GCSE/BTEC/Cambridge National choices will lead to a future pathway at A Level, Level 3 BTECs or an Apprenticeship.

 The English Baccalaureate was introduced as a performance measure in the 2010 performance tables.
-It is not a qualification in itself.
-The measure recognises where students have secured a 5/C grade or better across a core of academic subjects – English, Mathematics, the sciences a language and History or Geography.
+Whilst it is not a qualification in itself, the measure recognises where students have secured a grade 5 or better across a core of academic subjects – English, Mathematics, the sciences a language and either History or Geography.
 Parents of students intending to go on to university might like to read the Russell Group booklet on the importance of EBacc or ‘facilitating’ subjects at http://russellgroup.org/InformedChoices-latest.pdf.
-The EBacc is not for all and actually could be a real barrier to progress and enjoyment of learning for many.

 Please discuss the options available to your son/daughter.
-If you require any additional information or further support in deciding on their choices please do not hesitate to contact their teachers or email Mrs R Harper, Raising Standards Leader HarperR@ridgewayschool.com
+If you require any additional information or further support in deciding on their choices please do not hesitate to contact their teachers or email Mrs R Harper, Assistant Principal – Raising Standards Leader, email@example.com